Successfulsebunya/wordpress-playground/packages/docs/site/docs/developers/05-local-development/04-wp-playground-cli.md

 npx @wp-playground/cli@latest server --wp=6.8 --php=8.3
 ```

-### Loading Blueprints
+### Loading blueprints

 One way to take your Playground CLI development experience to the next level is to integrate with [Blueprints](/blueprints/getting-started/).
 For those unfamiliar with this technology, it allows developers to configure the initial state for their WordPress Playground instances.

 Using the `--blueprint=<blueprint-address>` flag, developers can run a Playground with a custom initial state.
-We’ll use the example below to do this.
+We'll use the example below to do this.

 **(my-blueprint.json)**